tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 In other words, we've **encapsulated** the behavior of canceling a subscription.

 That’s the beauty of the command.
-They free us from implementation detail, freeing us to talk and think at a higher level.
+They free us from the implementation detail burden, allowing us to talk and think at a higher level.

 Sure, ideally it’s expertly modeled code that checks all the boxes that you passionately subscribe to.
 In reality, it’s probably the way it _has to work_ in today's system and that's okay.